xfltrt/xfltrt.github.io/_posts/2019-08-15-personal-project.md

 layout: post
 published: true
 category: development
-title: That Personal Project I have not Finished
+title: That Personal Project I Have Not Finished
 ---
 Right about a year ago, I started work on a personal project.
 The premise was simple, a URL shortener on steroids.
 It would work like any other existing service out there except you can set conditions to the links.
 Say, forward the first 100 visitors to site A, and the rest to site B. Or forward to site A only if the click is before set date.